Troels Kløvedal: Biography

 Kløvedal was son of veterinary physician Asbjørn Beha Erichsen (1903–1971) and preschool director Gurli Marie Larsen (1908–1954).
 Kløvedal was the father of TV host Mikkel Beha Erichsen and film producer and journalist Lærke Kløvedal, and brother of social worker Hanne Reintoft, executive director Lise Beha Erichsen, TV producer Bjørn Erichsen, and sculptor Minea Beha.

 In the late 1960s, Kløvedal joined the Svanemølle-collective, which in 1970 was renamed to Maos Lyst.
 Here he changed his name from Beha Erichsen to Kløvedal, like all other members of the collective, named after the elvish city in Tolkien's The Lord of the Rings.

 In 1974 he started his first circumnavigation of earth with Nordkaperen.
 He circumnavigated the earth three times, and also sailed in waters such as the Aegean Sea, Atlantic Ocean, Pacific Ocean, Polynesia, China Seas and among Indonesian isles.

 In the 1970s Kløvedal started to publish his travel experiences in Denmark with photos and text, later followed by travel reports and travel books.
-In 1977 he married nurse Maiken Junker Kløvedal, with whom he had a daughter, Lærke Kløvedal.
+In 1977 he married nurse Maiken Junker Kløvedal, with whom he had a daughter.
 In 1980 they divorced.
 After that he met Ruth Hagerup Andersen, whom he lived with for 15 years.
-Together they had two daughters, Gurli Marie and Sille.
+Together they had two daughters.

 In 1978 Kløvedal published his first book, Kærligheden, kildevandet... og det blå ocean, He has since published 17 books, made many movies and held about 2000 talks.

-In 2002 Kløvedal married Else Marie Meldgaard, with whom he had a son, Asbjørn.
+In 2002 Kløvedal married Else Marie Meldgaard, with whom he had a son.